ON THIS PAGE

 God has provided the way for us to be saved from the consequences of sin, but few have heeded the call. and we only have a limited time to respond.
-When that time is done, He will descend once more onto the earth... sword in hand.
+When that time is done, Christ will descend once more onto the earth... sword in hand.
 He will destroy and then rebuild.
-At that time the one question we will not be able to ask Him is "Why didn't You tell us?
-Why didn't You give us any warning?"

 If, in the end, there is no God and the Bible is simply a book of fairy tales, I have lost nothing.
-I will, like everyone else, be buried and soon forgotten.
+Like everyone else I will be buried and soon forgotten.
 On the other hand, if you are wrong, in the not so distant future you are going to have to stand before a God who sent His Son to die for your sins, and you are going to have to explain why you did not accept His unbelievable sacrifice.
-You are going to have to explain why you chose other gods, who did nothing for you, and offered you nothing but long and complicated discourses on how "good" they are, without doing the first thing to show it.
+You are going to have to explain why you chose other gods, who did nothing for you, and offered you nothing but long and complicated philosophical discourses.

 And there is warning to those who did not believe the truth... they will be judged and perish.

-Continue on to Part 15: Who Is and Isn’t A Christian
+Continue To Part 15: Who Is and Isn't a Christian

-Christianity is rooted in, and inseparable from, the Scriptures.
-Everything a Christian knows about God, everything he believes and practices, is based not on human knowledge, insight, or experience, but rests solely on God's word to man, recorded in the Scriptures.
-Therefore, any group that appears to be Christian, but significantly, and consistently, deviates from what the Scriptures teach concerning the key doctrines of the Christian faith, cannot possibly be genuinely Christian.
-CLICK HERE
+Because Christianity is rooted in and inseparable from the Scriptures everything a Christian knows about God and everything he believes and practices is based not on human knowledge, insight, or experience, but rests solely on God's word to man as recorded in the Scriptures.
+Thus any group that claims to be Christian but significantly and consistently deviates from what the Scriptures teach concerning the key doctrines of the Christian faith, cannot possibly be genuinely Christian.
+HERE

 Greg Koukl.
 Religious Stew.
-Stand to Reason Ministries.. www.str.org/articles/religious-stew#.U6iTGdLn9cY
+Stand to Reason Ministries https://www.str.org/w/religious-stew